Squibs/freeCodeCampOLD/Front End Development Certification/basic-javascript/README.md

 2 === '2'	// false
 ```

-The logical or operator (||) returns true if either of the oeprands is true, otherwise it returns false.
+The logical or operator (||) returns true if either of the operands is true, otherwise it returns false.

 JavaScript objects are defined like this: